lmorg/murex/docs/GUIDE.quick-start.md

 be parsed as different command parameters.
 This results in numerous problems where developers need to remember to enclose variables inside quotes.

-_murex_ parses variables as tokens and expands them into the command line arguments intuitively.
+Murex parses variables as tokens and expands them into the command line arguments intuitively.
 So, there are no more accidental bugs due to spaces in file names, or other such problems due to developers forgetting to quote variables.
 For example: